Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 However, there is one intense battle that continues in Sarajevo.

-Here, in Liberation Square, sacrifices are made and manoeuvres are carefully planned.
+Here, in Liberation Square, sacrifices and manoeuvres are carefully planned.
 Knights fall to protect their king, while bishops do their best to interrupt proceedings.

 The 64 square battlefield is a serious matter.
 Moreover, from the number of comments being tossed around, it sounds like everyone has an opinion on how to win.
 Chess is a serious business.